vineetgupta1991/eWallet/README.md

 ## Functionality

 Since project uses *H2* in-memory database, some sample data has already been provided to get started with.
-Below are snapshot of data that already exists in the table :

-* You can see the entries in the table for yourself.
+You can see the entries in the table for yourself.
 Navigate to `http://localhost:8080/h2-console` .

 **Make sure**  that you use `jdbc:h2:mem:testdb` as JDBC URL.
 Click connect.